 Is There Any Color Used in the Darkroom Other Than Red?

 While red is the most well-known color for safelights usually used in darkrooms, it’s not the only color that photographers use when developing prints.
-Other colors than red that can be used.
+Other colors than red that can be used as a safelight in the darkroom.
 Some of these include:

 - Green and Dark Green